huzaifamohsin1m/Decodelabs-Data-analysis-Internship/Week_01_Data_Cleaning/README.md

 # Week 01: Data Integrity & Cleaning Pipeline

 ## Overview
-This week focused on **Data Integrity and Preparation**—the foundational 80% phase of data analytics.
+This week focused on **Data Integrity and Preparation**, the foundational 80% phase of data analytics.
 The objective was to audit, sanitize, and standardize a raw ecommerce dataset containing 1,200 records to achieve a **0% Error Rate** on key data quality metrics.

 ---